 What Are Objects of Prepositions?

-If there is a 'noun phrase' or 'noun clause' after a preposition, the whole noun phrase or noun clause is considered the 'object of the preposition.'
+If there is a 'noun phrase' after a preposition, the whole phrase is considered the 'object of the preposition'.
+For example:

 I will go to mom's house after

 Noun Clauses as Objects of Prepositions